azrulhasni/keymico/README.md

 ### What do we need

--   We would need 4 or 5 VMs, if possible internet facing for full effect (the VMs can be on a LAN, but, depending on your setup, you might not see the effect of multi-AZ failure test we are doing later)
+-   We would need 4 or 5 VMs, if possible, internet facing for full effect (the VMs can be on a LAN, but, depending on your setup, you might not see the effect of multi-AZ failure test we are doing later)

     1. 3 VMs for our application + Keymico stack

+    2. 1 VM for Minio alone

-    2. 1 VM for NGINX
+    3. 1 VM for NGINX

-    3. Optionally, 1 VM for Jmeter to perform performance test (we can also run Jmeter on our laptop if we want)
+    4. Optionally, 1 VM for Jmeter to perform performance test (we can also run Jmeter on our laptop if we want)

 -   Most of these commands should be the same across the VMs, so a tool like